 When a mosquito bites you, it injects an anticoagulant into the skin to make the blood thinner and flow easier and longer, so it can feast on enough of your blood.
 In turn, the skin releases histamine, causing an inflammatory reaction.
 This skin then gets red, and forms a bump.
 If left alone, the swelling and redness usually go away pretty quickly.
 If you scratch or rub the bite, however, or if you have an allergic reaction, the little bump can swell considerably.
 It could also be extremely itchy or become infected as a result of scratching it.

 The best solution is to discourage the mosquitoes from biting you, either by creating barriers or repelling them.
-If you’re avoiding your own backyard because of mosquitoes, Dr. Frank Lipman, an expert in the field of integrative medicine and founder of Eleven Eleven Wellness Center, suggests planting a bug-proof garden.
+If you’re avoiding your own backyard because of mosquitoes, Dr. Frank Lipman suggests planting a bug-proof garden.
 Several plants have scents that keep bugs away.
 Lemon basil, lavender, peppermint, rosemary, citronella grass, eucalyptus, pyrethrum, and chamomile all work to varying degrees.
 Bugs can be attracted to fragrance, too, so avoid wearing too much perfume or heavily scented product.
 This includes scented hairspray and lotions if you plan on being outside during mosquito season.
 You need to be particularly aware of this if you are going to be outside around dusk, because it's when mosquitoes are the most active.

-Mosquito bites can often be extremely itchy, but try your best not to scratch it.
+Though it may be tempting, try to avoid scratching mosquito bites as much as possible.
 Scratching the itch of the bug bite might provide temporary relief, but it also causes more skin trauma, and this can lead to hyperpigmentation.
 Scratching can also allow bacteria from your fingertips and under the fingernails to get into the small break in the skin caused by the bite and cause an infection.
 However, you don't have to just suffer through the itching.
 When you get a mosquito bite, cleanse the area with a gentle soap or cleanser.
 Use a soap that is specially formulated to relieve itching from poison ivy, like Marie's Original Poison Oak Soap ($10.)

 If the mosquito bite itching persists, try an anti-itch cream that will relieve the pain and itch of insect bites.
 There are a variety of options available, but a good option is Benadryl Itch Relief Gel, because it provides cooling relief for all types of itches from insect bites to minor burns.
 You can also try a hydrocortisone cream if your itching persists.
 Cortizone 10-Maximum Strength relieves itching fast and is gentle on your skin.
 After Bite also helps to relieve the itch of mosquito bites.